sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Titanium_and_Angular/Titanium_Angular_Basics.md

 * **webpack.config.json**: Configuration file for Webpack

-*Ahead-of-time compilation issue*
+{{% alert title="💡 Hint" color="info" %}}*Ahead-of-time compilation issue*

 Among those files, you will notice additional files with an .aot file extension.
 Those are for Angular's Ahead-of-time compilation that is used for faster load times in production builds.
-This is currently not yet supported in the current Tech Preview.
+This is currently not yet supported in the current Tech Preview.{{% /alert %}}

 ## Titanium Angular startup